Built to be unlucky? The French battleship Suffren

 Suffren off Gallipoli – watercolour by Norman Wilkinson 1915

-Given her unfortunate record it is surprising that the Suffren not only delivered effective shore-bombardment service at Gallipoli in 1915 but that she survived some fourteen hits by Turkish shells, some as large as 9.2-inch, albeit with damage and deaths.
+Given her unfortunate record, it is surprising that the Suffren not only delivered effective shore-bombardment service at Gallipoli in 1915 but that she survived some fourteen hits by Turkish shells, some as large as 9.2-inch, albeit suffering damage and deaths.
 She returned to Gallipoli after repair and during the evacuation of Allied troops in early 1916 she managed to collide with, and sink, the British horse-transport steamer Saint Oswald.
 She sustained serious damage herself and had to return to Toulon for repairs, after which she was deployed to the Salonica Front, where she saw no action.

 Due for a full refit in late 1917 she was routed to the French naval base at Lorient, on the Atlantic coast of Brittany.
 She put in at Gibraltar, where she was delayed by bad weather, before setting out again, without an escort.

-The Suffren’s luck, what little she ever had of it, had now finally run out.
+The Suffren’s luck, what little she had of it, had now finally run out.
 On the morning of 26th November, some 50 nautical miles off the Portuguese coast near Lisbon, she was torpedoed by the German submarine U-52, which was en-route to the Austro-Hungarian naval base at Cattaro.
 The U-52 had form – she had already sunk the Royal Navy’s light cruiser HMS Nottingham in the North Sea on 19th August 1916 and was to sink over 30 vessels in the course of her career.
 She was no less lethal on this occasion.
 Her torpedo detonated a magazine and the Suffren sank within seconds, taking her entire crew of 648 with her.
 U-52 searched the scene but found no survivors.